BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 or screens.

 > **Implementation**
-A) Not applicable.
-We do not offer in Play Betting in any form whatsoever.
+A) Not applicable: We do not offer in Play Betting in any form whatsoever.

 ## RTS 16 - Bots
 **RTS 16 – Use of third party software**